pincher-chen/PIM/README.md

 ## Thole-Applequist model
 This model treats the system in terms of site (atomic) point dipoles that interact via many-body polarization equations, which is suitable for the calculating  of the atom ion interaction in polyatomic molecules.

-The potential of Thole-Applequist model is described as the sum of four different components: repulsion，charge-charge  and polarization:
+The potential of Thole-Applequist model is described as the sum of four different components: repulsion，charge-charge  and polarization ((This model has been deleloped in LAMMPS)):
 $$V^{total}= V^{repulsion} + V^{charge} + V^{polarization} $$
 The first term corresonds to the standard 12/6 Lennard-Jones potential, given by
 $$E = 4\epsilon [(\frac {\sigma} {r})^{12} - (\frac {\sigma} {r})^6]$$